HaydnAdlong/Hubbard-Interaction-Optical-Lattices/README.md

 # Microscopic calculation of Hubbard parameters for ultracold atoms for quantum gas microscopes
-Calculation of the Hubbard on-site interaction U for cold atoms for quantum gas microscopes.
+A package for the calculation of the Hubbard on-site interaction U for cold atoms for quantum gas microscopes.
 This package is written in *Mathematica* and is currently applicable to quasi-1D and quasi-2D square optical lattices.
 For technical details on the code, please see the associated research paper freely available on the arXiv.

  ## Code units and notation